zeldaret/oot/README.md

 ### Windows

-For Windows 10, install WSL and a distribution by following this [Windows Subsystem for Linux Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+For Windows 10, install WSL and distribution by following this [Windows Subsystem for Linux Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 We recommend using Debian or Ubuntu 18.04 Linux distributions.